 Keep the heat at about medium to medium-high, and don't position the corn directly over an active flame, since the husks can catch on fire.

 Soak the Corn Cobs

-As with any vegetable cooked on the grill, you should start by soaking corn on the cob in cold water.
-This will allow extra moisture into the corn, softening the husks and making them much easier to work with.
-Allow the corn to soak in cold water for at least 30 minutes to an hour prior to grilling.
+As with many vegetables cooked on the grill, you should start by soaking corn on the cob in cold water.
+This adds moisture to the husks, softening them and reducing the chance of a flare-up.
+Allow the ears to soak in cold water for at least 30 minutes to an hour before you put them on the grill.

-With the corn exposed from the husk, this is a good time to add extra flavor.
-Use your favorite flavor combination and add either butter or olive oil.
-Rosemary olive oil is delicious, as is butter sprinkled with a little salt, dried dill, and powdered garlic.
-Corn butter helps make this process quick and easy.
+With the corn exposed from the husk, you have a good opportunity to add flavor.
+Rosemary olive oil is delicious on grilled corn, as is butter sprinkled with a little salt, dried dill, and powdered garlic.
+Preparing your favorite corn butter ahead of time helps make this process quick and easy.
 Brush the seasoning over the corn evenly and thoroughly.
-The great thing about butter is that it hardens when applied on the corn and infuses as it cooks.Continue to 4 of 6 below.

 With the corn seasoned and ready to cook, it is time to close the husks.
-Pull the husks down evenly over the corn as best as you can.
-Take some of the removed husk leaves from earlier, tear them into strips, and use them to secure the end of the corn.
-This will help hold the husks in place while the corn cooks.
-When tying the husks, make sure to tie around the end of the corn cob, not past it.
-This will give the tie something to hold onto.Continue to 5 of 6 below.
+Pull the husks back up over the ears as best as you can.
+Tear the reserved husks into strips and use them to tie the attached pieces around the end of the corn to hold the husks in place while the ears cook.
+When tying the husks, position the strip around the end of the corn cob, not beyond it, so you have something solid underneath the knot.

-Once the corn is done, keep it warm until you are ready to serve or leave it on a cooler part of the grill while you plate the rest of the meal.
-Take the corn off the grill, carefully remove the remaining husks and serve immediately.
-You can set out additional butter and seasonings or apply it to the corn before serving.
+Keep the corn in the husks until serving time; you can leave it on a cooler part of the grill while you plate the rest of the meal.
+Then carefully remove the remaining husks and any lingering silk strands and serve the corn immediately with additional butter and seasonings if desired.